Prince of Wales Hotel: Architecture

 The building was designed in a Rustic architectural style.
 As a result, the building is primarily made of wood materials for its construction, cladding and detailing.
 The majority of the lumber was provided by sawmill in Somers, Montana.
 The Glacier Park Hotel and Many Glacier Hotel were initially used by McMahon as a design template for the new hotel.
 However, in an effort to place the focus of the room on the nature outside, McMahon designed a lobby for the Prince of Wales completely different from its templates.
-The lobby for the Prince of Wales Hotel was perpendicular to the length of the building, and incorporated two-storey windows facing Upper Lake Waterton.
-Other rustic elements within the hotel, including a natural wood detailing, and a timber-framed lobby, with open spaces ascending to the building's roof.
+The lobby for the Prince of Wales Hotel is perpendicular to the length of the building, and incorporates two-storey windows facing Upper Lake Waterton.
+Other rustic elements within the hotel, including natural wood detailing, and a timber-framed lobby, with open spaces ascending to the building's roof.
 Wood pillars at the hotel are made of Douglas fir.
 The building's rotunda features hand-carved posts and beams, topped by queen posts.

 Early into the hotel's construction, the pace which Oland and Scott's crews worked outpaced the rate at which McMahon could produce new designs.
 During the hotel's construction, it was reported in the Lethbridge Herald that there was evidence Oland and Scott were only receiving their blueprints when the next stage of construction was underway, and were not always delivered on time.
 Redesigning the hotel based on the suggestions from Hill, the final plans McMahon sent to Oland and Scott deviated significantly from the original plans they were building off of.
 The redesign saw the hotel significantly enlarged, with the addition of three storeys for a total of seven floors, increasing the height of the lobby roof and the number of balconies, and added 12 dormers in place the original four gables on the hotel wings.
 The new designs attempted to save as much of the existing construction as possible, with few design changes made to the first three floors of the building.

 The most significant addition in the new design plans however was the addition of Swiss chalet architectural elements to the hotel.
 The idea to draw upon this style was from Hill, who suggested it to McMahon after his trip to Europe.
 This includes its tiers of continuous balconies with balustrades, large bracket supports for the balconies, steep pitched gable roofs, intersecting gables, two-storey dormers, a lantern cupola, and its brightly contrasting walls.